- General Best Practices

 Most first impressions (around 90%) are design based, so even the smallest of aesthetic decisions plays a major role in what people think of your school or district.

 We speak confidently on this issue because we have the design experience to back up our work with more than 100 design awards.
 That kind of recognition doesn’t just happen without an expert team of designers and developers who know all the intricate ins and outs of what makes for a beautiful website, and it certainly doesn’t happen overnight.
-Try more like 20 years.
+Try more like 20 years (ok, yes, we're proud)!

-That means you should show your school’s story as much as possible through photos, videos, and infographics to really paint the picture in the mind’s of each visitor that your school is the place for their child or children.
-Fail to do so and potential applicants are likely to abandon your site forever.
+It's important to show your school’s story as much as possible through photos, videos, and infographics to really paint the picture in the mind’s of each visitor that your school is the place for their child or children.
+Failure with this priority could mean losing potential right-fit applicants.

 Interested in learning more?
-We share 20 years of design experience and knowledge in our weekly-updated blog with examples to inspire your next redesign in blogs such as:
+Check out our weekly-updated blog with examples to inspire your next redesign in blogs such as:

-If you have recently updated your branding and core messaging, you need to redesign your website.
-Your website is your most important communication and marketing tool, and keeping your message and visual identity consistent is important.
+If you have recently updated your branding and core messaging, redesigning your website is next in line to keep your message and visual identity consistent is important.

 A school rebranding needs to be reflected as soon as possible on your website.
 Otherwise, there is an immediate disconnect when visitors arrive on your website expecting one thing, only to see outdated logos, colors, and other visual forms of branding and messaging.

 For example, Parish Episcopal School recently redesigned and rebranded their website to deliver content more efficiently with a larger focus on mobile visitors.
-Courtney Joyner, Parish Episcopal’s Webmaster, discusses their rebranding and redesign in a recent podcast with Educational Sales Consultant for Higher Education and Independent Schools and Senior Client Success Manager Lorrie Jackson.
+Courtney Joyner, Parish Episcopal’s Webmaster, discusses their rebranding and redesign in a recent podcast with Senior Client Success Manager Lorrie Jackson.

 4) Your website is difficult to navigate